Clear-Bible/nt-conditionals/data/md/nt-conditionals-SBLGNT.md

 or [if someone] takes advantage of you, or [if someone] puts on airs, or [if someone] strikes you in the face)

+* ESV: "if someone" for first clause, "or" for next four
+NASB: "if anyone" for first clause, "anyone" for next four
+NRSV: "when someone" for first clause, "or" for next four
+NIV: "even...anyone who" for first clause, "or" for next four
+NLT: "when someone" only for first clause

 ## Greek (SBLGNT)